hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 Electron Holography
 *******************

-HyperSpy provides the user with two classes which can be used to process electron holography data:
+HyperSpy provides the user with a class which can be used to process electron holography data:

 * :py:class:`~._signals.hologram_image.HologramImage`
-* :py:class:`~._signals.wave_image.ComplexSignal2D`

-Both inherit directly from the :py:class:`~._signals.signal2d.Signal2D` class and thus can use all of its functionality.
-The usage of both classes is explained in the following sections.
+It inherits directly from the :py:class:`~._signals.signal2d.Signal2D` class and thus can use all of its functionality.
+The usage is explained in the following sections.

 The HologramImage class